- Welcome New History Undergraduate Students!

 - Health and Counselling Services is available to Carleton students.
 Not only is there a team of medical professionals including family physicians and registered nurses but there are also confidential personal counselling services available to you.

-- Meet Professor Susan Whitney, the History Department’s Undergraduate Supervisor
+- Meet Professor Marc Saurette, the History Department’s Undergraduate Supervisor

-Professor Whitney is a faculty member in the History Department who also serves as Undergraduate Supervisor of the History Department.
-As Undergraduate Supervisor, she is responsible for undergraduate education in the department.
-Professor Whitney teaches undergraduate and graduate courses in the history of twentieth-century France; modern Paris; youth; and women and gender.
-This year, she will also be teaching the department’s third-year course in historical theory.
+Professor Saurette is a faculty member in the History Department who also serves as Undergraduate Supervisor of the History Department.
+As Undergraduate Supervisor, he is responsible for undergraduate education in the department.
+Professor Saurette teaches undergraduate and graduate courses in Medieval cultural and religious history.

-As a dedicated professor and administrator, Professor Whitney wants to help you achieve academic success during your time with the History Department.
-Please send her an email at firstname.lastname@example.org if you have any concerns or want to set up a meeting.
+As a dedicated professor and administrator, Professor Saurette wants to help you achieve academic success during your time with the History Department.
+Please send him an email at firstname.lastname@example.org if you have any concerns or want to set up a meeting.

 - Meet Tanya Schwartz, the History Department’s Undergraduate Administrator